Native tree choices for Northern Virginia

 A beautiful, massive, fast growing and long-lived tree with wonderful peeling bark.
 Tolerates compacton, drought, salt.
 Not everyone likes the fuzzy balls that drop on the ground, but they are quite cool!

 There is not a lot to distinguish these hickories from each other, other than that Bitternut Hickory can tolerate wetter soil, and Shagbark Hickory provides four season interest with its distinctive bark.
 They all make fine shade trees and have bright yellow fall foliage.
-They have very deep tap roots, which makes it hard to find them for sale but also makes them unlikely to be blown over in a storm.
+The seedlings (but not the adult trees) have very deep tap roots, which makes it hard to find them for sale but also makes them unlikely to be blown over in a storm.

 Bitternut Hickory (Carya cordiformis)